Germany's top court weighs ban on far-right NPD party

 The case comes at a time when a record influx of refugees and migrants has polarised German society, and as the number of racist hate crimes has spiked.

 While NPD activists have sought to exploit rising xenophobia, they have failed to make gains at the ballot box.

-The right-wing populist Alternative for Germany (AfD) -- which has shifted from a mainly eurosceptic to an anti-immigration platform -- has meanwhile entered five state parliaments and is polling nationally around 10 percent less than two weeks before elections in another three states.
+The more moderate right-wing populist Alternative for Germany (AfD) has meanwhile entered five state parliaments and is polling nationally around 10 percent.

 - 'Undercover informants' -

-A previous attempt to ban the NPD failed in 2003 because the presence of undercover state informants within party ranks was seen as sullying the evidence.
+A previous attempt to ban the NPD failed in 2003 because the presence of undercover state informants within party ranks was seen as muddying the evidence.

-Interior ministers of the states say domestic intelligence services have now "deactivated" all 11 undercover sources within the NPD.
+Police and the domestic intelligence service say they have now "deactivated" all undercover sources within the NPD.

-But the party is likely to base its defence on claims that informants and "agents provocateur" are still hiding within its ranks, and that the state has spied on their legal strategy, its lawyer Peter Richter has suggested to German media, promising "firecracker" revelations.
+But the party is likely to base its defence on claims that informants and "agents provocateur" are still hiding within its ranks, and that the state has spied on their legal strategy, its lawyer Peter Richter has suggested to German media.

-Justice Minister Heiko Maas has cautioned that "even if the NPD is banned, that unfortunately doesn't mean there is no more right-wing extremism in Germany".
+Justice Minister Heiko Maas also cautioned that "even if the NPD is banned, that unfortunately doesn't mean there is no more right-wing extremism in Germany".

 © 2016 AFP